 Our Gut Lining is Important for Nutrient Absorption

 The low amount of HCL and the increase in intra-abdominal pressure cause our esophageal sphincter to stay open.
 The acids from the rotting food now have the ability to rise up and touch the area of the esophagus that is typically walled off during healthy digestion.
 This is now the beginning of gastroesophageal reflux disease (GERD).
-If this area continues to get irritated, over time ulcers will begin to occur along with atrophic gastritis, which is nothing more than irritation of the stomach followed by a thinning of the stomach lining.
+If this area continues to get irritated, over time ulcers will begin to occur along with atrophic gastritis.
+It is nothing more than irritation of the stomach followed by a thinning of the stomach lining.

 The thinning of the gut lining and the lack of HCL causes low nutrient absorption.
-This is explained below:

 - HCL is needed to ionize and break down minerals, like selenium, iodine, calcium, zinc, iron, magnesium, and chromium, into a suitable state so they can be taken up by the bloodstream.